Plateau alley defence

 Plasma weapons

 One advantage a plasma pistol shares with the needler is its homing ability, which is handy when there's so much earth and dust kicked up that you can't see a clear target.
-The plasma pistol is also the best weapon to have if the enemy manage to get close.
-A plasma rifle isn't too shabby for that either, and it's also good for peppering the enemy when they're still further down the alley.
+The plasma pistol is perhaps also the best weapon to have if the enemy manage to get close.
+But a plasma rifle isn't too shabby for that either, and it's also good for peppering the enemy when they're still further down the alley.

 Nice weather we're having